freedomofpress/encryption-works/encryption_works.md

 You also have to be careful *where* you use Tor, since it could actually leave you *more* exposed in some instances, even though your traffic is encrypted.
 That's because network admins can tell when someone is using Tor, even though they can't tell what websites you're browsing.

 In December 2013, several members of the Harvard University administration [received](http://www.theverge.com/2013/12/18/5224130/fbi-agents-tracked-harvard-bomb-threats-across-tor) a bomb threat sent from a burner email address.
 The FBI and Harvard officials were able to trace the email back to a student who had sent the threat to avoid taking a final exam.
-The student had used an anonymous email with the Tor browser, but still got caught because he used Tor from the Harvard network: administrators were able to tell he was one of the few people using Tor that morning and confronted him.
+The student had used an anonymous email with the Tor Browser, but still got caught because he used Tor from the Harvard network: administrators were able to tell he was one of the few people using Tor that morning and confronted him.

 It's hard to have much sympathy for the prankster, but the fact that users can sometimes be de-anonymized is worrying for the many human rights activists and journalists who depend on Tor.
 This is why prominent security researcher Bruce Schneier [talks about](https://www.schneier.com/blog/archives/2015/06/why_we_encrypt.html) using encryption to provide "cover" for others who use encryption to save their lives.